-- 445 some random failures in signal acquisition.
-Systematic investigation of this failure revealed that caution needs to be taken at the connection point of injector and NMR tube to avoid failure in acquiring signal at 1.1 s of relax time.
 As indicated in figure E1, the NMR tube should be exactly connected to the bottom end of the injector as the imperfect connection at the junction between the injector and NMR tube causes inefficient filling of liquid in the NMR tube before the start of signal acquisition.
-This often results into failure in signal acquisition.
-We have designed a special - 450 gauge to ensure proper positioning of the NMR tube in the injector, which completely solved such failure issue.
+This often results in failure of signal acquisition.
+We have designed a special gauge to ensure proper positioning of the NMR tube in the injector, which completely solved such failure issue.
 In a nutshell, the optimum total duration of the dissolution time (time from the start of the dissolution to the start of the signal acquisition) was set to 4.3 s and 3.3 s considering flush, boost and relax durations of 0.2 s, 2 s, 2.1 s for D2O and 0.2 s, 2 s, 1.1 s for CD3OD respectively.
+To appreciate the impact of dissolution time optimization we have measured the T_1 values of metabolites in the presence (at final concentration of TEMPOL after dissolution) and absence of TEMPOL as presented in Table 2.